Continuing Education Activity

 Microscopic hematuria and pyuria may occur when the inflamed appendix is close to the bladder or ureter, but these findings are not specific and are generally reported in less than 20 percent of patients.

-If ultrasound findings are inconclusive, magnetic resonance imaging (MRI) without gadolinium contrast remains a safe alternative for confirmation or exclusion of appendicitis during pregnancy, as it provides good soft-tissue resolution and lacks ionizing radiation, with excellent sensitivity and specificity that remains intact in the pregnant patient.
+If ultrasound findings are inconclusive, magnetic resonance imaging (MRI) without gadolinium contrast remains a safe alternative for confirmation or exclusion of appendicitis during pregnancy, as it provides good soft-tissue resolution and lacks ionizing radiation with excellent sensitivity and specificity that remains intact in the pregnant patient.
 Routine use of MRI in pregnant patients reduces the negative appendectomy rate by almost 50% and does not increase the rate of perforation.
-For these reasons, when available, the liberal use of MRI in pregnant patients suspected to have acute appendicitis is recommended.
+When available, the liberal use of MRI in pregnant patients suspected to have acute appendicitis is recommended for these reasons.
 When MRI is not available or is available only on a limited basis, the decision about any delay in appendectomy to obtain an MRI study requires all available clinical and imaging information available, as the potential consequences associated with both negative appendectomy and appendiceal perforation are severe.
 MRI has been shown to perform relatively well in a few limited retrospective studies ranging from 97 to 100% sensitive.